Vegetarianism and religion: Buddhism

 On the other hand, certain Mahayana sutras strongly denounce the eating of meat.
 According to the Mahayana Mahaparinirvana Sutra, the Buddha revoked this permission to eat meat and warned of a Dark Age when false monks would claim that they were allowed meat.
 In the Lankavatara Sutra, a disciple of the Buddha named Mahamati asks "[Y]ou teach a doctrine that is flavoured with compassion.
 It is the teaching of the perfect Buddhas.
 And yet we eat meat nonetheless; we have not put an end to it."
 An entire chapter is devoted to the Buddha's response, wherein he lists a litany of spiritual, physical, mental, and emotional reasons why meat eating should be abjured.
 However, according to Suzuki (2004), this chapter on meat eating is a "later addition to the text....It is quite likely that meat-eating was practiced more or less among the earlier Buddhists, which was made a subject of severe criticism by their opponents.
 The Buddhists at the time of the Laṅkāvatāra did not like it, hence this addition in which an apologetic tone is noticeable."
 Phelps (2004) points to a passage in the Surangama Sutra which implies advocacy of "not just a vegetarian, but a vegan lifestyle"; however, numerous scholars over the centuries have concluded that the Śūraṅgama Sūtra is a forgery.
 Moreover, in the Mahayana Mahaparinirvana Sutra, the same sutra which records his retraction of permission to eat meat, the Buddha explicitly identifies as "beautiful foods" honey, milk, and cream, all of which are eschewed by vegans.
 However, in several other Mahayana scriptures, too (e.g., the Mahayana jatakas), the Buddha is seen clearly to indicate that meat-eating is undesirable and karmically unwholesome.

 Some suggest that the rise of monasteries in Mahayana tradition to be a contributing factor in the emphasis on vegetarianism.
 In the monastery, food was prepared specifically for monks.
 In this context, large quantities of meat would have been specifically prepared (killed) for monks.
 Henceforth, when monks from the Indian geographical sphere of influence migrated to China from the year 65 CE on, they met followers who provided them with money instead of food.
-From those days onwards Chinese monastics, and others who came to inhabit northern countries, cultivated their own vegetable plots and bought food in the market.[7]
-[8] This remains the dominant practice in China, Vietnam, and part of Korean Mahayanan temples.
+From those days onwards Chinese monastics, and others who came to inhabit northern countries, cultivated their own vegetable plots and bought food in the market.
+This remains the dominant practice in China, Vietnam, and part of Korean Mahayanan temples.

-Mahayana lay Buddhists often eat vegetarian diets on the vegetarian dates (齋期).
+Mahayana lay Buddhists often eat vegetarian diets on the vegetarian dates (齋期 zhāi qī).
 There are different arrangement of the dates, from several days to three months in each year, in some traditions, the celebration of the bodhisattva Avalokitesvara's birthday, enlightenment and leaving home days hold the highest importance to be vegetarian.